Foot Conditions A-Z

 - To ensure your feet are optimally protected, IPFH suggests you wear only properly selected and fitted, as part of an integrated approach, padded socks with shoes with non-slip outsoles and any inserts or orthotics prescribed or recommended by a doctor or foot health professional.
 Peer-reviewed, published studies have shown that wearing clinically tested padded socks can help protect against injuries to the skin/soft tissue of the foot.

 Several medical conditions can cause cold hands and feet.
 Peripheral neuropathy, which mainly affects people with diabetes, can produce a variety of symptoms including tingling, numbness, weakness, or a burning sensation.
 Peripheral vascular disease, also known as peripheral arterial disease (PAD), is associated with heart disease; it’s caused by diminished circulation in the lower body due to high blood pressure or plaque accumulation.
 Also linked to cold feet is Tarsal tunnel syndrome, a nerve disorder caused by compression of the tibial nerve as it passes through the ankle.
+Still another cause of cold feet is Reynaud's Phenomenon, in which cold temperatures or emotional extremes can cause closure of the peripheral blood vessels, blocking blood flow to the extremeties.

 Other possible causes of cold feet that occur less frequently include hormonal abnormalities, autoimmune disorders and certain types of drugs.
 These include beta blockers for high blood pressure, ergotamine for migraine headaches, and cold medications that contain pseudoephedrine.